A Note on These Prices

 Open a Trade Account — Even on Small Projects

-A trade account at a builders' merchant typically unlocks 10–25% discount off the standard counter price from day one of the account.
-Most merchants will open an account for any registered business, including sole traders.
-If you're a homeowner managing your own build or extension, consider using a main contractor who can buy materials through their account — the savings on a large materials order can easily justify their management fee.
+A trade account at a builders' merchant typically gets you 10–25% off the counter price from day one.
+Most merchants will open one for any registered business, including sole traders.
+If you're a homeowner running your own project, using a main contractor who buys through their account can save enough on a large materials order to offset a fair chunk of their management fee.

 Consolidate Deliveries

-Delivery charges add up quickly on a project where materials are ordered piecemeal.
-A planned delivery of multiple materials at once — bricks, blocks, sand, cement, and insulation together — typically comes on one vehicle for one charge rather than four separate deliveries at four separate charges.
-Most merchants offer consolidated deliveries if you plan your orders by stage of work.
+Delivery charges stack up fast on a piecemeal job.
+A planned delivery of bricks, blocks, sand, cement, and insulation together comes on one vehicle for one charge.
+Four separate deliveries is four separate charges and four separate windows waiting for each lorry.
+Most merchants will consolidate if you give them a bit of notice and plan your orders by stage of work.

 Watch Lead Times

-The materials most likely to delay your programme are: bricks (specialist types, 4–10 weeks), roof trusses (4–8 weeks), windows and external doors (3–8 weeks depending on specification), and specialist steelwork.
-Everything else — blocks, concrete, sand, timber, plasterboard — is typically available from stock.
-Order the long-lead items the moment the design is fixed.
-Waiting until you need them is the single biggest cause of preventable programme delays.
+The materials most likely to kill your programme are specialist bricks (4–10 weeks), roof trusses (4–8 weeks), windows and external doors (3–8 weeks depending on spec), and specialist steelwork.
+Everything else, blocks, concrete, sand, timber, plasterboard, is typically from stock.
+Order long-lead items the day the design is fixed.
+Waiting until you need them is by far the most common cause of preventable programme delays I see.

 Price Volatility and When to Lock In

-Timber, steel, and insulation have all shown significant price volatility in the past four years.
-If your project is priced in spring and starts in autumn, the material price you used to price the job may no longer be available.
-For fixed-price contracts, either include a materials fluctuation clause or buy materials on order confirmation and hold them.
-The cost of dry storage is almost always less than the cost of a repriced materials list mid-job.
+Timber, steel, and insulation have all been volatile in the past four years and they're not settling back to pre-pandemic levels.
+Price a job in spring, start in autumn, and the figures you built your tender on may already be wrong.
+On fixed-price contracts, either include a materials fluctuation clause or buy materials on order confirmation and store them.
+Dry storage costs a fraction of what a repriced materials list mid-job will cost you.

 About These Prices

-All prices are UK trade figures (ex-VAT) as of early 2026, based on typical builders' merchant pricing and direct experience of procurement on live projects.
-Retail prices are typically 20–40% higher.
-Regional variation is significant — London and South East typically 15–25% above the Midlands baseline.
-Always get a delivered quote from your local supplier before committing to a budget.
+All prices are UK trade figures, ex-VAT, as of early 2026, based on builders' merchant pricing and direct procurement experience on live projects.
+Retail is typically 20–40% higher.
+London and South East runs 15–25% above the Midlands baseline.
+Always get a delivered quote from your local supplier before you lock in a budget.